 If you’ve got an experienced homie to accompany you, that’s even better.
 If not, don’t worry; if you establish a constructive relationship with the plant, you’ll find some new homies in no time!

-So with that, go forth and prosper in your discovery of the cannabis plant and, in doing so, discovering yourself.
+So with that, go forth and prosper in your discovery of the cannabis plant and, in doing so, discover yourself.
 Embrace the experience and embrace the high.
 Don’t fight getting lifted; embrace the flight.
 Spread your wings and fly!

 P.S.
-Don’t forget to bring your I.D. to the dispensary; cannabis is for 21+ year-olds only!
+Don’t forget to bring your ID to the dispensary; cannabis is for 21+ year-olds only!